 Please note that these compensation ranges are provided by the Personal Injuries Guidelines and may be subject to change or interpretation by the courts and legal authorities.
 As a solicitor, it is essential to assess each shoulder injury claim on a case-by-case basis, considering all the relevant factors to achieve the most appropriate compensation for your clients.

-In Ireland, shoulder injury claims can arise from various causes, and the circumstances surrounding each case can be unique.
+In Ireland, shoulder injury claims can arise from various causes, and each case’s circumstances can be unique.
 Some common causes of shoulder injury claims in Ireland include:

 It’s important to note that the causes of shoulder injury claims can be diverse, and the circumstances surrounding each case will determine the legal aspects and liability involved.
-If you or someone you know has suffered a shoulder injury due to the negligence or fault of another party, seeking legal advice from a our solicitor can help understand your rights and pursue a compensation claim if applicable.
+If you or someone you know has suffered a shoulder injury due to the negligence or fault of another party, we would like to ask you for legal advice from our solicitor to help you understand your rights and pursue a compensation claim if applicable.

 Our team of experienced shoulder injury solicitors is available to guide clients through the process of making a shoulder injury claim.
 Utilising a solicitor can simplify the paperwork and filing required for this process.